 - Professor Helen Swift, Professor of Medieval French Studies, Fellow of St Hilda’s College

 - Dr Lindsay Rudge, Head, Education Policy and Planning, Social Sciences Division

-- Marion Manton, Manager of Technology Enhanced Learning Support and Consultancy, Centre for Teaching and Learning
+- Marion Manton, Head of Digital Education, Centre for Teaching and Learning

 - Gemini Kahl, Programme Manager, Digital Education Programme

 The project will run from May 2021 to June 2022.

 Over the coming weeks, the team members will be meeting with key stakeholders and sharing more information with the wider University.
 If you have any questions about the project, please contact the team.